George C. Nichopoulos: Legal battles

 In 1980, Nichopoulos was indicted on 14 counts of overprescribing drugs to Elvis Presley, Jerry Lee Lewis and twelve other patients.
 The district attorney ruled out murder charges because of the conflicting medical opinions about the cause of Presley's death.
 In the first eight months of 1977 alone, Nichopoulos had prescribed over 10,000 doses of amphetamines, barbiturates, narcotics, tranquilizers, sleeping pills, laxatives, and hormones for Presley.
-Nichopoulos claimed he had tried in vain to reduce Elvis's dependency, even going so far as to manufacture one thousand placebos for Elvis, but to no avail.
+Nichopoulos claimed he had tried in vain to reduce Presley's dependency, even going so far as to manufacture one thousand placebos for Presley, but to no avail.
 The jury concluded that he had tried to act in the best interests of his patients.
 He was acquitted on all counts.

 Also in 1980, the Tennessee Board of Medical Examiners found him guilty of overprescription, but decided that he was not unethical.
 They imposed three months' suspension of his licence and three years' probation.

 In 1993, Nichopoulos had his license permanently revoked by the Tennessee Board of Medical Examiners, and was branded a Doctor Feelgood in the press, after it was revealed that he had been overprescribing to numerous patients for years.
 Nichopoulos claimed it was for patients that suffered from inoperable chronic pain, but he was unsuccessful in his defense.
 During his many appeals, Nichopoulos admitted to the board that he had overprescribed.
 "I cared too much", he told them.
 During his court cases many friends supported him, raising money and holding benefits to pay for court costs.